reactjs/react.dev/content/tutorial/tutorial.md

   }
 ```

 Finally, we need to move the `handleClick` method from the Board component to the Game component.
 We also need to modify `handleClick` because the Game component's state is structured differently.
 Within the Game's `handleClick` method, we concatenate new history entries onto `history`.
-Concatenation allows us to maintain an accurate history.

 ```javascript{2-4,10-12}
   handleClick(i) {